-The core of the picture library derives from our ownership of the copyright of some 30,000 outstanding illustrations that appeared in sixteen classic children’s illustrated magazines, including Look and Learn (1962-82).This material is complemented by over a quarter of a million illustrations from books, magazines, prints, photographs, posters, trade cards, and ephemera of all types.
+The core of the picture library derives from our ownership of the copyright of some 30,000 outstanding illustrations that appeared in sixteen classic children’s illustrated magazines, including Look and Learn (1962-82).This material is complemented by hundreds of thousands of illustrations from books, magazines, prints, photographs, posters, trade cards, and ephemera of all types.
 All this material has been scanned and catalogued by us.
 Our collections include: The Peter Jackson London Collection (the largest collection of London-related printed items in private hands); The Valerie Jackson Harris Collection (items from the incomparable stock of the Chairman of The Ephemera Society); The Elgar Collection (a comprehensive collection of portraits of famous people, and related items); and The Illustrated Papers Collection (which includes essentially all the out-of-copyright illustrations in 19th century Graphic and Illustrated London News, as well as thousands of others from less well-known illustrated papers).

 The copyrights that we own in classic children’s magazines were acquired from IPC Media Ltd. IPC Media’s and its predecessors’ normal business practice was to acquire all rights from writers and illustrators.
 Consequently, the copyright position of this material is unusually clear.
 Most of the other material in the picture library consists of high-resolution, and sometimes re-touched, scans of historic material, which to the best of our knowledge is no longer subject to the copyright of the original creators.
-In the case of such images, Look and Learn only claims ownership and copyright over the scans and associated cataloguing data.
+In the case of such images, Look and Learn only claims ownership over the scans and associated cataloguing data.
 While Look and Learn aims to include in the picture library only material that may be safely reproduced, the customer must satisfy itself that this is the case in all relevant jurisdictions before using the images.
 See our Licensing terms and conditions.
 If you need help, please contact us.